AtaCanYmc/RemoteStation/README.md

 ## Additional Notes

-- Customize the Arduino sketch to map remote control buttons to specific PlayStation 4 commands or computer functions.
+- Customize the Arduino sketch (`RemoteHEX.h`) to map remote control buttons to specific PlayStation 4 commands or computer functions.

 - Ensure that your PlayStation 4 and computer are compatible with the infrared remote control.